 consumption and sales dynamics of RES.
 Heat pumps are increasingly used in Scandinavian countries, while biomass still plays a significant role in several Eastern European countries.
-Overall, there is and cooling sector and RES technologies are becoming more important compared to previous years, but further action is needed to meet energy and climate goals.
+Overall, there is ply in the residential and service more momentum in the heating and cooling sector and RES technologies are becoming more important compared to previous years, but further action is needed to meet energy and climate goals.